Serge F. Kovaleski: Comments by Donald Trump

 In a speech at a November 24, 2015, rally in Myrtle Beach, South Carolina, presidential candidate Donald Trump claimed that "thousands and thousands of people were cheering" in Jersey City, New Jersey, as the World Trade Center collapsed.

 After this claim was questioned, the Trump campaign referred to a September 18, 2001, Washington Post article that Kovaleski had co-authored with Fredrick Kunkle, as substantiation of the claim.
 According to the article, "law enforcement authorities detained and questioned a number of people who were allegedly seen celebrating the attacks and holding tailgate-style parties on rooftops while they watched the devastation".

 Kovaleski issued the following written statement in response to the Trump campaign's adoption of his report as an independent verification of New Jersey–based celebrations following the destruction of the World Trade Center:

 "I certainly do not remember anyone saying that thousands or even hundreds of people were celebrating.
 That was not the case, as best as I can remember."

-In apparent response to this written statement, Trump said in a November 25, 2015, speech in Myrtle Beach, South Carolina, "You've got to see this guy: 'Uhh, I don't know what I said.
+In apparent response to this written statement, Trump said in a November 25, 2015 speech in Myrtle Beach, South Carolina, "You've got to see this guy: 'Uhh, I don't know what I said.
 Uhh, I don't remember,' he's going like 'I don't remember.
 Maybe that's what I said.'"
 Trump flailed and jerked his arms around.
 The incident drew widespread domestic and international criticism.

 Trump was severely criticized worldwide for mocking Kovaleski's disability.
-Kovaleski has arthrogryposis, a condition causing joint contracture in his right arm and hand.
-Following domestic and international condemnation, Trump said that he was not mocking Kovaleski's disability because he did not know what Kovaleski looked like.
+Kovaleski has arthrogryposis, a condition causing joint contracture in his right arm and hand, of which Trump has been alleged to have made an exaggerated, inaccurate imitation.
+Following domestic and international condemnation, Trump said that he was merely mimicking a "flustered reporter" and could not have mocked Kovaleski's disability because he did not know what Kovaleski looked like.
 Kovaleski has said that while reporting on Trump for the New York Daily News, the two had been on a first-name basis and had met face-to-face on a dozen occasions, including interviews and press conferences in the late 1980s.
 That the two knew each other was corroborated by multiple other witnesses.